capitalone/DataProfiler/docs/source/index.rst

 Load a File
 ~~~~~~~~~~~

-The Data Profiler can profile the following data/file types:

-* CSV file (or any delimited file)
-* JSON object
-* Avro file
-* Parquet file
-* Pandas DataFrame

 The profiler should automatically identify the file type and load the data into a `Data Class`.

 Along with other attributtes the `Data class` enables data to be accessed via a valid Pandas DataFrame.